Conquer the Transition: Part 5

 Don't push that button until you ensure all required fields are completed, you've attached your updated resume and have alerted each of your references.

-Get more military transition tips and advice in Koch’s Transition Guide.
+Get more tips on each of these steps in Koch Industries’ Transition Guide.

 John C. Buckley, II, Colonel, U.S. Army (Ret) is a veteran, career coach and mentor, author, and an expert in the field of military-to-civilian career transition.
 He currently assists Koch companies to develop and implement military recruiting and retention programs.
 Prior to civilian life, he commanded infantry soldiers in combat and peacekeeping operations and directed two of the Army’s most prestigious schools.
 He teaches transition courses, gives seminar presentations, writes about the military-to-private sector career transition, and continues to counsel current and former military personnel.
 His recent article “Dance With The One Who Brung Ya,” was published in Military Review by Army University Press in 2016.
 Email John at email@example.com.